MetalbolicX/chartex/docs/api-reference.md

 console.log(gauge(customData, customOptions));
 ```

-**Note:**

-- The gauge accepts only a single data item (the first item in the array is used).
+> [!Note]
-- Values should be between 0 and 1, representing 0% to 100%.
+> - Values should be between 0 and 1, representing 0% to 100%.
-- The percentage value is automatically calculated and displayed in the center of the gauge.
+> - The percentage value is automatically calculated and displayed in the center of the gauge.
-- The gauge displays a semi-circular arc with the filled portion representing the current value.
+> - The gauge displays a semi-circular arc with the filled portion representing the current value.
-- Individual gauges can have custom styling by providing a style property in the data.
+> - Individual gauges can have custom styling by providing a style property in the data.
-- The chart includes scale labels (0 and 100) and the key label at the bottom.
+> - The chart includes scale labels (0 and 100) and the key label at the bottom.
-- The function validates input data and throws a TypeError for invalid data formats.
-- The gauge uses ASCII characters to approximate a semi-circular meter in the terminal.

 ### `pie`